Search 0115 985 2455

 • Train employees on symptom, safe working practices, re-warming procedures and what to do if a cold injury occurs.

-• There is a warm sheltered area where workers can warm up and encourage workers to have warm fluids such as soup or hot drinks
+• There is a warm sheltered area where workers can warm up and encourage workers to have warm fluids.

 • Workers should not work alone when possible